top of page

 Delayed Surface Marker Buoy

-· A long bright collared tube deployed at the surface after a dive · Can be attached to a line and towed during the entire dive
+• A long bright collared tube deployed at the surface after a dive

 WRECK

 Salvage rights determine who owns something lost at sea.
-Different areas have different laws
+Different areas have different laws.

-Apart from removing items as part of an authorized project, or items that have been recently lost or debris (litter), removing objects from underwater should be avoided as it can destroy historical information and/or make the site less interesting for others
+Apart from removing items as part of an authorized project or items that have been recently lost or debris (litter), removing objects from underwater should be avoided as it can destroy historical information and/or make the site less interesting for others.

 Hazards